yulian-titov/youtube-mass-uploader/README.md

 ## Nuget Package
 You can include YMU.API as a Nuget Package - here is [link](https://www.nuget.org/packages/YouTube.Mass.Uploader/) to it.
 # Sponsorship
 I will be very happy if this project helped you in solving your challenges and saved you the time that you could spend with your loved ones.
 I would be grateful if you support me on [Patreon](https://www.patreon.com/yulian_titov?fan_landing=true)!
+All raised money I will use to improve this project as well as create new useful open-source tools and APIs.
 # Conclusion
 In any case, I hope that YMU will make your life easier.
 Please, ping me if you have questions, or you decided to use it in your project: [yulian.titov@gmail.com](yulian.titov@gmail.com).